wireapp/wire-server-deploy/ansible/README.md

 ## Bootrap environment created by `terraform/environment`

-1. Ensure `$ENV_DIR/operator-ssh.dec` exists and contains ssh key for the environment.
+1. Ensure `$ENV_DIR/operator-ssh.dec` exists and contains an ssh key for the environment.
 1. Ensure that `make apply` has been run for the environment.
 Please refer to [terraform docs](../terraform/README.md) for details about how to run this.